 "If people can't make it to the support group, I'll send out people from the support group for dinners with a new member that might have work during the day.
 It's like a dementia mentor," Johnston says.
 "When you can just be part of a community and beat the isolation part, you can somehow stomach the rest.
 But if you have to do it all by yourself, you just can't do it."

-The ministry offers a place to get together, to form new friendships, and to feel support through a very difficult season.
-“Respite is its own community.
-It’s almost like its own church.”
+The ministry offers a place to form new friendships and feel support through a very difficult season.
+"Respite is its own community.
+It's almost like its own church."

-Johnston remembers a participant expressing his gratitude for the chapel services offered each month.
-“I don’t ever get to pray for anybody, because we don’t get to go to church anymore because of how I act,” he lamented.
+Johnston remembers a participant expressing his gratitude for the monthly chapel services.
+"I don't ever get to pray for anybody, because we don't get to go to church anymore because of how I act," he lamented.